 Satisfy Your Sweet Tooth With Ice Cream From Azucar Ice Cream Company

-While I was there I tried the créme de vie (eggnog) and coconut in a cup.
-It was a decadent, melt in your mouth treat.
+The créme de vie (eggnog pictured above) is a decadent, melt-in-your-mouth treat.
 Stop by this shop for a cultural experience for authentic Miami flavors.
 You may have missed their “Burn in Hell, Fidel!” flavor (a limited-time flavor available after Fidel Castro passed away), but you can’t go wrong with coconut.

 As I have shown, a visit to Little Havana in Miami is really easy to do through food & drink.
-You will immediately be immersed in Cuban culture once you arrive at Calle Ocho.
+Immediately immerse yourself in Cuban culture at Calle Ocho.
 Knowledge of the Spanish language will get you further, but you can manage in English.

 There is much more to see and do in Little Havana, including cigar demonstrations, sipping curado (Cuban coffee), and visiting domino park.
 As you walk past another rooster on Calle Ocho, you’ll be transported to Cuba without ever leaving the States.

-Enjoy a tamale, indulge in ice cream, and try an authentic Cuban mojito while you dance the night away in Little Havana.
+Enjoy a tamale, indulge in ice cream, and try an authentic Cuban mojito while you dance the night away in Little Havana (check out my IG story highlight).
 And if you do not want to do this on your own, book a food tour with Miami Culinary Tours (Highly recommended!
 They have great options on their tours for those who eat gluten-free and/or do not drink alcohol).

 What did you do in Little Havana?
 Let me know what you did while visiting Little Havana Miami in the comments below.